Dr Aleksandra Piletić

 Aleksandra has published her research in the Review of International Political Economy, Globalizations, Environment and Planning A: Economy and Space and other journals.

-- 7AAON018 Political Economy of Europe
+- 7AAON010 The Political Economy of International Migration

 Piletić, A. (2023).
 Continuity or change?
 Platforms and the hybridization of neoliberal institutional contexts.
 Review of International Political Economy, online first.